stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_run_remediation_runbook.md

     ```

-2. Then copy, paste, and execute following commands replacing the `AutomationRoleArn` with the Arn of **AutomationRole** you took note of in step 3.0.
+2. Then copy, paste and execute following commands replacing the `AutomationRoleArn` with the Arn of **AutomationRole** you took note of in step 3.0.

     ```
     aws cloudformation create-stack --stack-name waopslab-runbook-approval-gate \